Venera4/Venera4/README.md

 - 👀 Lie is beautiful!
 - 🌱 I’m currently learning NLP
 - 📫 How to reach me : veneragareeva@mail.ru
-- ⚡ Fun fact: Can you touch my soul?

 <!---
 Venera4/Venera4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.